 It Supports the Sales Team with Technology and Tools.

-If you have a well-defined sales process, it is only a matter of finding the right tools and technology to supplement it and help accomplish your goal.
+If you have a well-defined sales process, it is only a matter of finding the right sales enablement tools and technology to supplement it and help accomplish your goal.
 Many organizations and individuals do the opposite by constantly chasing the latest gadgets and tech, after which they build their sales process around them.
 The latest tech and tools are critical support elements for the sales enablement process.

 Some argue it's a "chicken and the egg, which came first?" situation.
 However, no matter how much trendy tech you own, your sales won't grow significantly without a streamlined process.
 The tools should work together in harmony and create a frictionless tech stack, which will increase the productivity and efficiency of your team.